clarissacheng/cse15l-lab-reports/labReport1.md

 # ls Command Line
 ![CSE15Lab1pic4](https://github.com/clarissacheng/cse15l-lab-reports/assets/112114163/78121ea0-c0a7-424c-9848-03a151373b07)

-1. In the first line where I use the ls command with no arguments, the output was lecture1 which shows the current file in the working directory. lecture1 was the only current output because it was the only folder in the working directory.
+1. In the first line where I use the ls command with no arguments, the output was lecture1 which shows the current file in the working directory, or the terminal's desktop. lecture1 was the only current output because it was the only folder in the working directory.
 The output is not an error because ls command shows the names of the files and folders inside the current working directory.
 2. In the third line where I use the ls command with a path to a directory, the working directory is now lecture1 and the output displayed are the folders, classes, and README within the lecture1 directory.
 This output is not an error.
 3. In the fifth line where I use the ls command with a path to a file, there is an error because the ls command only shows the names of files and folders.
 The command line cannot access the file itself because that is not the purpose of the ls command.